 - Pack extra clothing for you and baby.
 Bring extra clothes just in case any spills, and also to change into to make your travel more comfortable while you’re nursing.

-- Bring your pump and any extra attachments just in case.
+- Bring your breast pump and any extra attachments just in case.

 - Plan to stop.
 Stick to your nursing schedule as planned – plan to stop at rest areas to nurse.

 - Never nurse in a moving vehicle, the baby must always stay in the car seat.

 - Bring an extra water bottle on the trip.
 Always stay hydrated.

 - If staying at a hotel – make sure your room has a refrigerator to store your breastmilk.
 Your milk can stay at room temperature for around 6 hours.

 Plane Travel While Breastfeeding

 If traveling by plane this holiday season, here are some things to consider, and after reading will definitely give you peace of mind about traveling while nursing.